plcharbonneau/consul-demo/README.md

 - Fork this repo
 - Make a copy of the script [reference/setup-tfe-example.sh](.reference/setup-tfe-example.sh) called `setup-tfe.sh`
-  - insure that TFH is installed from link in script
+  - install TFH from URL specified in script
   - populate User Variables in script
     - configure for your TFC/TFE organization
     - change to reference your repo and branch
     - see `terraform.auto.tfvars.example` for descriptions of variables
 - Run newly created `setup-tfe.sh` script to create TFC/TFE workspaces that are mapped to your repo and populated with the variables specified
-- Note: this curretnly only works with Terraform 0.11.x
+- Note: currently requires Terraform verion 0.11.x

 ## Demo Script